 Double-tap to heart · Hold for reactions · Hold + swipe up to reply to a slide · Swipe to navigate · Tap View all 6 comments for the full thread

 Today, Instagram Insights shows reach, impressions, and interactions at the post level.
-This concept extends that with a per-slide breakdown — giving creators the data they need to understand which photos actually drive engagement and tailor their content strategy accordingly.
+This concept extends that with a per-slide breakdown, giving creators the data they need to understand which photos actually drive engagement and tailor their content strategy accordingly.

-Per-slide engagement isn't just a UX improvement — it has real implications for Instagram's core metrics and competitive position.
+Per-slide engagement isn't just a UX improvement.
+It has real implications for Instagram's core metrics and competitive position.

 Like any feature that deepens engagement mechanics, there are trade-offs and risks to navigate.

-This is a product concept and personal exploration — not affiliated with Instagram or Meta.
+This is a product concept and personal exploration, not affiliated with Instagram or Meta.
 The design was built to imagine how carousel engagement could evolve to match the way people actually use the format today.